 A question often asked about new phones at this time of year is: how does it work in bright sunlight?

-Of course, the phone also supports the important Android Playstore, has type-C USB and a standard 3.5mm headphone jack.
+Of course, the phone also supports the all-important Android Playstore, has type-C USB and a standard 3.5mm headphone jack.

 Taking into account both screen and camera resolution, the X19 seems to represent very good value.